brooklyncentral/clocker/README.md

 The _location_ argument specifies the destination to deploy to, and the _network_ argument can be either `calico` or `weave`.
 If these are omitted then
 Brooklyn will start up without running Clocker, and you can choose the application to deploy using the web UI instead.

+*Please note that the Calico version does not currently work with AWS.
+Please use Weave with AWS*

 A Docker image is also available on [Docker Hub](https://hub.docker.com/r/clockercentral/clocker/).
 You must provide volume sources for a`.brooklyn` directory that is writeable, and your `.ssh` directory, and if you want to use a different port to 8080 or 8443 they must be forwarded on the host.
 A suitable startup command would be: